-The Nomination Committee’s main responsibilities, which are set out in the Nomination Committee Mandate and Charter, are to propose nominees for election as members and chairperson of the Board of Directors and the Nomination Committee.
-Further, the Nomination Committee proposes remuneration to be paid to members of the Board of Directors and Nomination Committee.
+The Nomination Committee’s main responsibilities, which are set out in the Nomination Committee Mandate and Charter, are to propose nominees for election as members and chairperson of the Board and the Nomination Committee.
+Further, the Nomination Committee proposes remuneration to be paid to members of the Board and Nomination Committee.
 The remuneration is approved by the General Meeting.
 Annually, the Nomination Committee produces a written report containing its nominations and proposals, which is distributed in advance of each AGM.

-8. Board of Directors - Composition and Independence
+8. Board— Composition and Independence

 - Directors’ qualifications

 - Requirement that a majority of the shareholder elected Directors in the Board, a majority of the shareholder elected Directors being members of the Remco, and all shareholder elected Directors being members of the Audit Committee, are considered to be independent Directors

 - Annual review and determination of the independence of each Director.